ebernardino01/auth_project_flask/README.md

 - PUT **/auth**

     Returns an authentication token.
+    This action requires username and password.

 - POST **/orders/new**

-    Creates a new order.
+    Creates a new order.<br>
+    This action requires authentication token.

 - GET **/orders**

-    Returns all existing orders for the requesting user.
+    Returns all existing orders for the requesting user.<br>
+    This action requires authentication token.

 - DELETE **/orders/&lt;int:order_id&gt;**

-    Removes an existing order for the requesting user.
+    Removes an existing order for the requesting user.<br>
+    This action requires authentication token.

 - PUT **/admin/orders/&lt;int:order_id&gt;**

-    Updates orders with pending status to approved or cancelled.
+    Updates orders with pending status to approved or cancelled.<br>
+    This action requires authentication token and admin role.

 - GET **/admin/orders/**

-    Returns all orders pending for admin approval.
+    Returns all orders pending for admin approval.<br>
+    This action requires authentication token and admin role.